ZagloSs/ZagloSs/README.md

 # Hi there!
 I'm ZagloSs
-My name is ricky and im siting in the corner
+My name is Carlos Díez, im a FullStack developer with knowledge in Java, C#, Python, JavaScript, Html, CSS